dantegates/dantegates.github.io/_posts/2018-05-24-From-Docker-to-Kubernetes.md

 # Why Helm?

 Helm was introduced to standardize how Kubernetes applications are "packaged."
 The anology that the project uses is that Helm is to `yum` or `apt-get` as Helm charts (the data about your project that the `helm` executable consumes) are analogous to `rpm` or `deb` files.
+I find this analogy is useful, but also sells Helm short a bit.
+In addition to being able to say `helm install` the official `redis` chart, Helm is also a means to encapsulating and version controlling the many moving pieces and configurations required to get an app running on Kubernetes.
+In this way it is also a bit like `docker-compose`, i.e. a single place where you can define your configurations and coordinate services.
 For the developer who wants to quickly get started with Kubernetes Helm is a great solution.
-There are many moving pieces and configurations to a Kubernetes app and Helm provides a great way of encapsulating and version controlling all of these details.
-In this way it is a bit like `docker-compose`, i.e. a single place where you can define your configurations and coordinate services.

 # Prerequisites